 This movie is one of the most successful Doraemon works.
 It grossed over $183 million worldwide, making it one of the highest-grossing anime films, and it won multiple awards.
 Bang Zoom!
 Entertainment produced an American English dub of the movie, though the dub was only distributed in Asia.
 In fact, the movie was so successful that it obtained its own sequel film in 2020.

-This movie borrows most of its tropes from the comic chapters it adapts (see the note above), but it also adds in some tropes of its own.
+This movie borrows most of its tropes from the manga chapters it adapts (see the note above), but it also adds in some tropes of its own.

 Tropes unique to Stand by Me Doraemon:

-- Adaptation Amalgamation: It combines the stories of the first six Japanese books... and one story in the seventh book.
+- Adaptation Amalgamation: It combines the stories of the first six volume... and one story in the seventh volume.

 - Adaptational Jerkass: Pretty much Doraemon himself.
 In original story, he's more willing to be sent back to the past by Sewashi to help fixing Nobita's daily life and being supportive to him, only for Doraemon to become apathetic to Nobita due to his bratty and immature tendencies toward him as time goes on while his bond with him remain intact.
 Here, he's already resentful with the idea of being sent back to the past to help Nobita from the get-go due to said bratty and immature tendencies of his, let alone helping his life and only being supportive toward Nobita just because Sewashi forced programmed him and make Doraemon unable to return to his original timeline until he make Nobita fully happy.
 However, he's genuinely soften up on him as the time goes on.